apurvagyan/apurvagyan.github.io/index.md

-## Thank you for your time and consideration!
+## Thank you for your time and interest!